slack-notifier/slack-notifier/readme.md

 # => will post "hello" to the default and all_the_things channel
 ```

+To send a message directly to a user, their username [no longer works](https://github.com/stevenosloan/slack-notifier/issues/51#issuecomment-414138622).
+Instead you'll need to get the user's ID and set that as the channel.

+At the time of writing, one way to get a user's ID is to:

+- go to their profile
+- click **...** ("More actions")
+- click **Copy Member ID**

 ### Writing your own Middleware

 Middleware is fairly straightforward, it is any class that inherits from `Slack::Notifier::PayloadMiddleware::Base` and responds to `#call`.
 It will always be given the payload as a hash and should return the modified payload as a hash.